krys-tsuda/JavaScript-Projects/README.md

 # JavaScript-Projects
-These are my projects created using JavaScript.
+Here you can find my projects created using JavaScript.